Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_geospatial/tb_zts_geospatial.md

 <img src = "assets/far_out.png">

 Fantastic work!
-We have now delivered on the exact as from our Executive Team via a simple process through leveraging SafeGraph from the Snowflake Marketplace.
+We have now delivered on the exact as from our Executive Team through a simple process by leveraging SafeGraph from the Snowflake Marketplace.

 ### Step 2 - Click Next -->